doffa-D/Matcha/doc/API_DOCUMENTATION.md

 15. **Like/Unlike Profile:**
     - Single endpoint `POST /api/users/<id>/like` with boolean flag
     - `{"like": true}` to like, `{"like": false}` to unlike
+    - **Requires profile picture:** User must have at least one uploaded image to like others
     - Mutual like creates "connection" (`connected: true`)
     - Connection enables chat functionality
     - Unlike breaks connection and disables chat